BLCNYY/SalahNow/README.md

    - Keep components simple and focused!

 5. **Test your changes**:
 - Run `npm run dev` and test manually
 - Ensure the app works on mobile and desktop
 - Test offline functionality if relevant
 - Check that translations work for all languages

+### Security

+Please review the [Security Policy](./SECURITY.md) for how to report vulnerabilities.

 6. **Commit your changes**:
 ```bash